girofex/Streaming-Platforms-Stats-in-Spark/README.md

 <br>
 I selected <tt>title</tt> and <tt>imdbAverageRating</tt> and then I filtered by <tt>type</tt>, to consider only the movies.
 <br>
-Finally, I ordered by <tt>imdbAverageRating</tt> in descending order and limited to only the first result.
+Finally, I ordered by <tt>imdbAverageRating</tt> in descending order, by <tt>title</tt> in alphabetical order, and then limited to only the first result.

 <h3>Query 5 - The tv show(s) that is (are) most distributed</h3>